A new phishing scam riding on the back of Google Docs attachments has put the world on alert.

 What to be on the lookout for

-The default verbiage in the phishing email typically says something like, “Alan sent you a Document via Google Docs Apps,” followed by a box containing the Google and Norton Security (an Accredited Partner) logos.
+The default verbiage in the phishing email typically says something like, “Alan sent you a Document via Google Docs Apps,” followed by a box containing the Google and Norton Security (an Authorized Partner) logos.
 It also contains this message: “this message has been scanned for viruses and dangerous content by MailScanner, and is believed to be clean.”

-“It is important to remember that it is very simple for a scammer to include the Google logo and a logo for Norton Security (an Accredited Partner), so you can’t trust an email merely because it carries such logos,” warned Scamicide’s Steven Wiseman, Esq.
+“It is important to remember that it is very simple for a scammer to include the Google logo and a logo for Norton Security (an Authorized Partner), so you can’t trust an email merely because it carries such logos,” warned Scamicide’s Steven Wiseman, Esq.

 “A strong indication that this email was a phishing scam was that the address from which it was sent was the email address of an individual who had no connection to Google Docs.”

 Barely a day goes by that ConsumerAffairs doesn’t see a scam rolling across our desks.
 Scammers are resourceful and continue to leverage anything they can get their hands on into a cyber heist.